The Chinese connection to the Zimbabwe 'coup'

 "We will continue to develop friendly cooperation with Zimbabwe following the principle of equal and mutually beneficial cooperation with win-win results."

-On Wednesday, an editorial punished in the Global Times said no matter what, the Chinese government was unlikely to back down on its close relationship with Zimbabwe.
+On Wednesday, an editorial published in the Global Times said no matter what, the Chinese government was unlikely to back down on its close relationship with Zimbabwe.

 "China has played a positive and constructive role in Africa.
 The long-term friendship between China and Zimbabwe will transcend the internal disturbances in Zimbabwe," the editorial said.